LOVE LETTERS TO TURBULENCE

 MANUSCRIPT

-Clotheslines across walls display a selection from 455 8.5” X 8.5” image/text loose-leaf pages (ink, watercolour, acrylic, photo retouching fluid, graphite, watercolour paper).
-Three storylines link throughout resourcing lived experience and journal entries (1991-present) pulling from sexual assault (child, teen, adult), cultural and physical trauma; self-awareness (19+ years trauma recovery); and communication practices (self to self, survivor and supporter).
+Clotheslines thread across walls to display a selection from 455 8.5” X 8.5” image/text loose-leaf pages (ink, watercolour, acrylic, photo retouching fluid, graphite, watercolour paper).
+Three storylines link throughout resourcing lived experience and journal entries (1991-present), pulling from sexual assault (child, teen, adult) alongside systemic gender and class-based violence, self-awareness (19+ years trauma recovery) and communication practices (self to self, survivor and supporter).
 The manuscript suggests a nonlinear state less about the exact who-what-where-when-why’s of particular traumatic experiences and more about the after e/affects of trauma in, on and through a being.

 ZINES

-Six artists – Leah Abramson, Sonja Ahlers, Joy Gyamfi, Marieke Helmke, M-A Murphy and Kira Pratt – are each contributing a personal narrative in response through a 20-page 8.5” X 8.5” zine, using self-selected replicated manuscript pages and similar manuscript materials.
+Seven artists – Leah Abramson, Sonja Ahlers, Joy Gyamfi, Marieke Helmke, Lichen, M-A Murphy and Kira Pratt – are each contributing a personal narrative in response through a 20-page 8.5” X 8.5” zine, using self-selected replicated manuscript pages and similar manuscript materials (to be completed Oct 2025).

 WEBSITE

-A digital container gathering anonymously contributed autobiographical narratives relating to trauma, healing and support has been co-created with designer Randy Walton to be launched at the inaugural sharing, a screen and keyboard set up provides access.
+A digital container gathering anonymously contributed autobiographical narratives relating to trauma, healing and support has been co-created with designer Randy Walton, ready to be launched with the inaugural sharing.
+A screen and keyboard setup provides access.

 WORKSHOPS

-In addition to the manuscript clotheslines, clotheslines that start empty (other than holding one replica of each of the six collaborator’s zines) will come to hold works created during workshops and/or during gallery hours through interactive pre-set up stations.
-For either, tables with replicated manuscript pages and materials will be offered (specifics TBD).
+Additional clotheslines – starting blank other than one replica each of the collaborators’ zines – will also thread across a separate wall from the manuscript.
+Interactive tables with replicated manuscript pages and materials (ink, paper, etc.) will be offered during workshops and/or specified gallery hours (specifics TBD).
 Viewers/participants are invited to create 8.5” X 8.5” individual pages and/or zines.
-For workshops and/or pre-determined gallery hours, Fama will be present at a scanning station where participants can scan their work, anonymously contributing to a second evolving community manuscript, keep their work and/or donate to the previously empty clotheslines, which will then display viewers/participant responses.
+For workshops and/or pre-determined gallery hours, Fama is present at a scanning station where participants can choose to either scan (anonymously contributing to a second evolving community manuscript), keep and/or donate their work to the previously empty clotheslines, which will then display viewer/participant responses.

 TEXTILE ELEMENT